bethsheets/Population-Genomics-via-RNAseq/docs/Guide_to_scripts.md

 	-  	`#SBATCH -p owners` access to 600 nodes only available to owners.
 You will be kicked off an owner node if that owner logs on.
 Always check your slurm file to see if your job was aborted
 	-  `#SBATCH -p spalumbi` 256GB memory node
 	-  `#SBATCH -p hns` 1TB memory node
+	-  you can list multiple nodes in your script with `#SBATCH -p spalumbi,hns`
 - to check on status of job
 	- squeue -u username
 	- squeue | grep 'spalumbi'